dwesterwick/SPTQuestingBots/README.md

 **---------- Bot Quest-Selection Algorithm Overview ----------**

+When each bot spawns, this mod finds the furthest extract from them and caches it.
+If the bot ever comes close enough to that extract while traversing the map, this happens again; a new extract is selected for it that is the furthest one from its current location.
+This continues until the bot extracts or dies.
+This extract is NOT used when bots extract via [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/); it is only used when this mod selects new quests for the bot.

-1) All quests are filtered to ensure they have at least one valid location on the map and the bot is able to accept the quest (it's not blocked by player level, etc.)
+Before selecting a quest for a bot, all quests are first filtered to ensure they have at least one valid location on the map and the bot is able to accept the quest (it's not blocked by player level, etc.).
+Then, the following metrics are generated for every valid quest:
-2) Quests are grouped by priority number in ascending order
-3) For each group, the following is performed:
-    1) Distances from the bot to each quest objective are calculated
-    2) Quests are sorted in ascending order based on the distance from the bot to the nearest objective in each quest, but randomness is added via **distance_randomness**, which is a percentage of the total range of distances for the objectives in the group
-    3) A random number from 1-100 is selected and compared to the **chance** setting for the first quest in the group.
-If the number is less than the value of **chance**, the quest is assigned to the bot.
-4) If the bot isn't assigned a quest from any of the groups in step (3), it's assigned a random quest from the lowest-priority group.
+1) The distance between the bot and every quest objective on the map with some randomness applied (by **questing.bot_quests.distance_randomness**).
+This value is then normalized based on the furthest objective and then multiplied by a weighting factor defined by **questing.bot_quests.distance_weighting** (1 by default).
+2) A "desirability" rating for each quest, which is the desirability rating assigned to the quest but with some randomness applied (by **questing.bot_quests.desirability_randomness**).
+This value is divided by 100 and then multiplied by a weighting factor defined by **questing.bot_quests.desirability_weighting** (1 by default).
+3) The angle between two vectors: the vector between the bot and its selected extract (described above), and the vector between the bot and every quest objective on the map.
+If the quest objective is in the same direction as the bot's selected extract, this angle will be small.
+If the bot has to move further from its selected extract, this angle will be large.
+Angles that are below a certain threshold (90 deg by default) are reduced down to 0 deg.
+This value is divided by 180 and then multiplied by a weighting factor defined by **questing.bot_quests.exfil_direction_weighting**, which is different for every map.

+Each of these three metrics are then added together, and the result is the overall score for the corresponding quest.
+The quest with the highest score is assigned to the bot.
+If for some reason the bot is unable to perform that quest, it selects the one with the next-highest score, and so on.
+If no quests are available for the bot to select, this mod will first try allowing the bot to perform any repeatable quests early.
+If there are no available repeatable quests, this mod will then attempt to make the bot extract via [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/).
+Finally, this mod will stop assigning new quests to the bot.

 **---------- How to Add Custom Quests ----------**

-**NOTE: I plan on changing quest data structures in the next major release, so expect this to change!**

 To add custom quests to a map, first create a *user\mods\DanW-SPTQuestingBots-#.#.#\quests\custom* directory if it doesn't already exist.
 Then, create a file for each map for which you want to add custom quests.
 The file name should exactly match the corresponding file in the *user\mods\DanW-SPTQuestingBots-#.#.#\quests\standard* directory (case sensitive).